Are you sleeping peacefully? Is your partner keeping you awake at night?

 You’ve probably heard of CPAP breathing machines as a sleep apnea treatment option.
 While necessary for some patients, those with obstructive sleep apnea (OSA) may have a simpler, far smaller, and more convenient solution.

 OSA is the most widespread form of sleep apnea, and there’s a wide range of oral appliances available.
 At Hoffman Dental Care, we strive to prove the most up-to-date and advanced dental technologies.
 This extends to our sleep apnea guard.
-Dr. Hoffman offers the ResMed Narval CC, pictured here.
-This mouthpiece is created with CAD/CAM technology, meaning it is fabricated digitally for the most precise possible fit.
-Its lightweight material allows for the least bulky OSA appliance available.
-With the appliance in place, your airway will remain open throughout the night – and you won’t need to make compromises along the way.
+We offer individually fabricated, custom sleep apnea guards to help keep your airway open during sleep.
+With the appliance in place, your airway will remain open throughout the night, but you’ll be able to remain comfortable and sleep well.

 - Holding the lower jaw slightly forward without placing stress on the TMJ (jaw joint)